Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Results

-By applying a magnetic field and DC bias current together the magnetic hysteresis from \hyperref[JunctionCharacteristics2]{Figure 3} presents as a magnetic diffraction pattern that is offset from zero field. \hyperref[MagneticDiffraction]{Figure 4a} shows that the nonstandard features appear in magnetic diffraction patterns with a field applied in the $\hat{z}$-direction, i.e. perpendicular to the applied current through the junction and parallel to the chiral axis of the Cr\sub{1/3}NbS\sub{2}.
-Differential resistance measurements in \hyperref[MagneticDiffraction]{Figures 4b and 4c} show a clear diode effect for both positive and negative field, and that the direction of the effect does not depend on the sign of the magnetic field.
-The tilting of the lobes in \hyperref[MagneticDiffraction]{Figure 4b} shows that the diode efficiency of the effect varies with the magnetic field.
-Joule heating can mimic the Josephson diode effect, by asymmetrically changing critical current depending on the direction of the current sweep.
-This is ruled out as the cause of the observed diode effect in this manuscript for two reasons.
-First, the measured diode effect does not depend on the current sweep direction, whereas heating induced diode-like effects would.
-Second, the measured diode effect shows both a larger positive current magnitude and larger negative current magnitude without depending on the sign of the magnetic field and within the same measurement.
+By applying a magnetic field and DC bias current together, the magnetic hysteresis from \hyperref[JunctionCharacteristics2]{Fig.~3} presents as a magnetic diffraction pattern that is offset from zero field. \hyperref[MagneticDiffraction]{Fig.~4a} shows that nonstandard features appear when a magnetic field is applied in the $\hat{z}$ direction, i.e., perpendicular to the applied current through the junction and parallel to the chiral axis of Cr\sub{1/3}NbS\sub{2}. \hyperref[MagneticDiffraction]{Figure 4(b)} is a zoomed-in section of a diffraction measurement similar to \hyperref[MagneticDiffraction]{(a)}, around a few diffraction lobes.
+It is visible in \hyperref[MagneticDiffraction]{(b)} that the diffraction lobes appear tilted, leading to a diode effect that changes sign in a single lobe. \hyperref[MagneticDiffraction]{Figure 4(c)} is differential resistance data at two selected magnetic field values, marked by red and green vertical lines in (b).
+From that data we can extract the positive-bias and negative-bias critical currents, $I_{c+}(B)$ and $I_{c-}(B)$, and quantify the nonreciprocity by the difference $\Delta I_c(B)=I_{c+}(B)-|I_{c-}(B)|$ (equivalently, by the diode efficiency $\eta(B)=\Delta I_c(B)/(I_{c+}(B)+|I_{c-}(B)|)$).
+The diode polarity is set by the sign of $\Delta I_c(B)$, and depending on field, either $I_{c+}$ or $|I_{c-}|$ can be larger.
+Importantly, the polarity does not simply track the sign of $B$.
+Within a given diffraction lobe, $\Delta I_c(B)$ can change sign, and similar behavior is observed for lobes at both positive and negative fields. \hyperref[MagneticDiffraction]{Figure 4(d)} shows the $\Delta I_c(B)$ and $\eta(B)$ extracted directly from \hyperref[MagneticDiffraction]{Figure 4(b)}, with the nonreciprocity oscillating above and below zero.
+While not shown, extracting $\eta$ from the data in \hyperref[MagneticDiffraction]{Figure 4(a)} yields values in excess of 20\%.

+Joule heating can mimic diode-like behavior by producing an apparent asymmetry that depends on the current sweep direction.
+We rule this out for two reasons.
+First, the extracted $I_{c\pm}(B)$ are independent of whether the bias is swept from negative to positive or vice versa.
+Second, the observed reversals of diode polarity as a function of field occur without changing the sweep direction, consistent with a field-dependent modification of the Josephson response rather than a sweep-history-dependent thermal artifact.